-Companion planting is a modern term applied to an age old practice.
-American Indians certainly utilized companion planting when cultivating their vegetables.
+Companion planting is a modern term applied to an age-old practice.
+Native Americans certainly utilized companion planting when cultivating their vegetables.
 Among the myriad of companion plant options, planting garlic with tomatoes, as well as with other types of vegetables, holds a unique place.

 Can You Plant Garlic Near Tomatoes?

-The American Indians commonly intercropped three specific crops — corn, pole beans, and squash — called the Three Sisters method.
-This mutually advantageous planting system allows the beans to make use of the corn stalks to climb up, provides the corn nitrogen through the beans and the squash provides living mulch.
+The Native Americans commonly intercropped three specific crops– corn, pole beans, and squash— called the Three Sisters method.
+This mutually advantageous planting system allows the beans to make use of the corn stalks to climb up, provides the corn nitrogen through the beans, and the squash provides living mulch.

 There are many common combinations for companion planting.
 Some of these involve other vegetables or often flowers and herbs that repel insect marauders or attract pollinators.